openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 - start daily briefing
 - start weather report
 - start automation routine
-- have multiple configurations of flash briefings
+- activate multiple configurations of flash briefings

 Some ideas what you can do in your home by using rules and other openHAB controlled devices: